Q: Why should I participate in the Semester in D.C. Program?

 - E-mail Professor Baylis at email@example.com to let her know of your interest in the program, discuss externship employer possibilities, and begin receiving externship opportunity announcements through the Semester in D.C.
 Program email list.
 Professor Baylis can provide you with more information about past Semester in D.C.
 Program employers, as well as connecting you to Semester in D.C.
 Program alumni and other Washington-area alumni and practitioners.

 - Meet with professors who teach in your areas of interest.
 They may be able to help you think about your goals and interests and identify potential employers, and knowledgeable alumni.

-- Meet with the Office of Professional and Career Development and use their resources.
-We post externship announcements on Symplicity, and employers post announcements there directly as well.
+- Meet with the Professional Development Office and use their resources.
+We post externship announcements on PittLawWorks, and employers post announcements there directly as well.
 Many employers who post announcements for summer internships would also hire interns during the semester if asked, even if they don’t actively advertise semester positions.

 - To receive new D.C. externship announcements, ask Professor Baylis to add you to the Semester in D.C.
 Program e-mail list.
 Also, join the Semester in D.C.
 Program LinkedIn page, where we post externship announcements as well as information about D.C.-area events and Semester in D.C.
 Program news.

 Q: When should I begin applying for externships?